NoharOSP/Perfect_Works_Build/README.md

 - Ramsus' first scene, Verlaine's speech to Billy and the Wave Existence scene no longer freeze the game when used with fast text.
 - Elements and Geburah Guards keep their changed names if both script and monster patches are selected.
 - Cherubina, Myyah, Carlin and Karellen keep their changed names if the encounters patch is used with the script patch.
+- All instances of Reapers are replaced with Wels.

 ### Version 0.1.5: